Syria Kurdish leader rejects new opposition coalition

 Muslim said new, more inclusive talks between Syrian opposition groups were necessary if anti-Assad forces are ever to truly unify and democracy is ever to take root in Syria.

 "This coalition is no good.
-Right now in Aleppo on the ground there are armed groups saying they don't recognize this group because it does not represent the Syrian people," he said.
+Right now in Aleppo on the ground there are armed groups saying they don't recognise this group because it does not represent the Syrian people," he said.

 "The solution?
 The Syrian opposition sits down together and talks this through to come to a proposal we all agree on.
 There were no talks in Doha.
 There was a pre-prepared scenario put in front of them and they were told to sign," he added.